These options of thing to do on Heritage Day are a true celebration of our culture, ...

 What else is there to do in Cape Town during the winter?
 Cape Town has a broad selection of restaurants and cafes where you can warm up with a glass of wine and some comfort food.
 Should a cold front or a storm hit like the monster #capestorm on 7 June, 2017, you definitely want to stay safe and sheltered.
 Huddling inside one of Cape Town’s finest restaurants with fireplaces sounds good to us!

-This is the time when temperature in Cape Town starts rising again: spring is in the air.
+This is the time when temperatures in Cape Town starts rising again: spring is in the air.
 Cape Town bursts into bloom.
 The west coast is world famous for its flower season, when the fields become carpeted with the radiant colours of wild flowers blossoming.
 The colourful display is a major spring attraction which you must not miss.

 All in all, this is a perfect time to visit the Cape.
 The spring weather is soft and mild, and spring showers often come for short times at sporadic intervals, enough that they keep the region lush.
 Average temperatures range between 15 degrees in September and 17 degrees in October with plenty of days in the mid twenties.
 Days start getting longer and you can enjoy the soft crispiness of the Cape Town sun.